Operator learning meets inverse problems: A probabilistic perspective: Background on inverse problems

 \section{Background on inverse problems}

 Inverse problems concern the recovery of unknown parameters from indirect, and often noisy, observations.
 Consider a data model of the form

 where $\mathcal{G} \colon \mathcal{U} \to \mathcal{Y}$ is a forward operator (also known as the parameter-to-data map), $u \in \mathcal{U}$ is the unknown parameter to be inferred, $y \in \mathcal{Y}$ is the observed data, and $\eta$ models measurement noise or model error.
 The inverse problem is to recover $u$ from $y$.
-In many applications arising from science and engineering, $\mathcal{G}$ is nonlinear, the parameter space $\cU$ is an infinite-dimensional Banach space, and the data space $\cY$ is high- or infinite-dimensional as well.
+In many applications arising from science and engineering, $\mathcal{G}$ is nonlinear.
+The parameter space $\cU$ is contained in an infinite-dimensional Banach space; this is referred to as a \emph{nonparametric} setting.
+The data space $\cY$ is high- or infinite-dimensional as well.
 The inherent nonlinearity and the high- or infinite-dimensional nature of many practical inverse problems can introduce significant mathematical and computational challenges.

 More fundamentally, the inverse problem of recovering $u$ from $y$ is often \emph{ill-posed} in the sense of Hadamard: solutions may not exist, may not be unique, or may not depend continuously on the data \cite{hadamard1902problemes}.
 Regarding the last difficulty, the inverse problem solution's sensitivity to noise in $y$ makes na\"ive inversion schemes unstable and unreliable.
-To address this challenge, one may introduce additional information, such as smoothness, sparsity, or statistical structure, through \emph{regularization} techniques or by adopting a \emph{probabilistic} framework to capture uncertainty and stabilize the solution.
+To address this challenge, one may introduce additional information about the parameter $u$ in \eqref{eqn:ip_main}, such as smoothness, sparsity, or statistical structure.
+This can be done either through \emph{regularization} techniques or by adopting a \emph{probabilistic} framework to capture uncertainty and stabilize the solution.
 This section reviews approaches in both directions.